An introduction to the Scheme

 More than 1200 employers provide pensions for their ministers through the Baptist Pension Scheme.

-The scheme has been on a Defined Contribution (DC) basis since 1st January 2012.
-Prior to this date the scheme was on a Defined Benefit (DB) basis and was called the Baptist Ministers' Pension Fund.
+The Scheme has been on a Defined Contribution (DC) basis since 1st January 2012.
+Prior to this date the Scheme was on a Defined Benefit (DB) basis and was called the Baptist Ministers' Pension Fund.
 If you have at any time employed a minister who was a member of the Baptist Ministers' Pension Fund, then it is essential that you understand the contents of the Defined Benefit section of this website

 In the DC Plan, the employer and the member make regular monthly contributions to the member's pension account.
 These contributions are invested on the member's behalf, by an independent pension provider.
 We have selected Legal and General, one of the UK's leading Pension Fund Managers, to do this.

-On retirement, the member uses their accumulated DC fund to purchase a regular income (a pension or annuity) which is payable for the rest of his or her life.
+On retirement, the member uses their accumulated DC fund to purchase a regular income, (a pension or annuity) which is payable for the rest of his or her life.

-The amount of pension a member receives on retirement from a DC Scheme depends on their age, the value of their personal fund, the cost of buying a pension at the time of retirement and how they tailor their annuity structure to suit their personal circumstances.
+The amount of pension a member receives on retirement from a DC Scheme depends on their age, the value of their personal fund, the cost of buying a pension at the time of retirement, and how they tailor their annuity structure to suit their personal circumstances.

 In DC Schemes, members bear the investment risk and because investment values can fall as well as rise and government taxation rules may change in the future, no one can know in advance how much their fund will be worth when they retire or how much income they will receive each year.